MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementIntent.md

   - `[UserName <String>]`: The user name that is being reported on a device
   - `[UserPrincipalName <String>]`: The user principal name that is being reported on a device

-DEVICESTATESUMMARY `<IMicrosoftGraphDeviceManagementIntentDeviceStateSummary>`: Entity that represents device state summary for an intent
+`DEVICESTATESUMMARY <IMicrosoftGraphDeviceManagementIntentDeviceStateSummary>`: Entity that represents device state summary for an intent
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ConflictCount <Int32?>]`: Number of devices in conflict
   - `[ErrorCount <Int32?>]`: Number of error devices
   - `[FailedCount <Int32?>]`: Number of failed devices